3.9. Module Handling

 The header of the list of fields of the automatic panel has a context menu where you can toggle how to sort the fields or to turn off the sorting at all.
 In the later case, the fields are ordered as they are implemented in C++ or in the script.

-Typically, another type of panel is also available, which shows the parameter fields in a layouted style.
-It is written in MDL.
-Important points:
+Typically, another type of panel is also available, which displays the parameter fields in a structured layout and is written in MDL.

 • It is possible to add fields that are not in the C++ code.